Interim 2024 rules are as follows. They may be updated on 1st March 2024 for the remaining season.

 Season Winner & FTV

-- The 2023 season has a potential 21 tasks, assuming perfect weather for the year
+- The 2023 season had a potential 21 tasks, assuming perfect weather for the year and had an FTV of 50%

 - Realistically, with typical seasonal weather, you can expect 14-16 tasks from 21, but this is entirely down to the weather in the season.